 Sometimes it’s hard to let go of legitimate hurt.
-You have been let down, wounded deeply by a close friend, and you find yourself reeling from the betrayal.
+You have been let down, wounded deeply by a close family member or friend, and you find yourself reeling from the betrayal.

-Jesus was betrayed; that was the focal point of the Michael Card song above and, while I did not betray Jesus as Judas did, I have betrayed Him with my own sin more times than I can count.
+Jesus was betrayed by a friend, one who walked closely with Him.
+This was the focal point off Michael Card’s song above and, while I did not betray Jesus as Judas did, I have betrayed Him with my own sin more times than I can count.
 Yet, He died for me and forgives me every time I bring my ragged self before Him as I seek to relinquish my sin more each time.
-He has called me, to no less; and, if He calls, He equips.
+He has called me to no less; and, if He calls, He equips.

 If I choose not to forgive, no matter how large or small the infraction, then, as Amy Carmichael wrote, “I know nothing of Calvary love.”